HOME • SEARCH • EMAIL • ABOUT

 Halon is a common name shared by Amaranthus paniculatus Linn. and Morinda umbellata Linn.

-Amaranthus cruentus L. is an accepted name The Plant List
+Amaranthus cruentus L. is an accepted species.
+KEW: Plants of the World Online

 Other vernacular names